talswisa/SubTuning/README.md

 ```
 3. insert your WandB entity, API key, and project name in the wandb.text file located in the project directory.

 4.  run experiments using the provided bash scripts.
 The hyperparameters in the bash scripts can be modified.
-For instance, by changing the value of _model.layers_to_finetune_ in the _run_active_learning.sh_ bash script, you can choose the layers to fine-tune.
+For instance, by changing the value of _model.layers_to_finetune_, you can choose the layers to fine-tune.
 For example, to create a finetune profile for ResNet50, run the following command:
 ```
-bash scripts/run_finetune_profile_resnet50.sh
+bash scripts/greedy_subtuning_vit_cifar100.sh
 ```

-To run the inference time experiments, run the src/latency.py file.
+To create the VTAB-1k data, run the `get_pytorch_versions_of_vtab.py` script.

 If you have any issues or questions, please create a git issue.